Shijingwen/Shijingwen.github.io/content/authors/admin/_index.md

     summary: |
       GPA: 4.0/4.0

-      Thesis on _Why LLMs are awesome_.
+      Thesis on _Exploring and Addressing the Vulnerabilities of Multimedia Services over Mobile System From Infrastructure to Devices_.
 Supervised by Prof. Guan-Hua Tu.
 Presented papers at 4 IEEE/ACM conferences with the contributions being published in 4 IEEE/ACM journals.

     button:
       text: 'Read Thesis'